 Deviled eggs can be made in so many ways…some really good and some, not so much.
-This recipe uses just 5 ingredients and I’m calling it “Classic” because it is just like a 1960’s mom would have made it.
+This recipe uses just 5 ingredients and I’m calling it “Classic” because it is just like a 1960’s traditional deviled eggs recipe that a mom would have made.

 - Mayonnaise